OliPi-Project/olipi-moode/README.md

 This project is licensed under the GNU General Public License v3.0 (GPLv3).
 See the [LICENSE](./LICENSE) file for details.

-This project requires the [Moode audio player](https://moodeaudio.org/) and reuses some php code logic to update certain configurations. (currently in audioout-toggle.php and update_local_stream.php )
+This project requires the [Moode audio player](https://moodeaudio.org/) and reuses some php code logic to update certain configurations. (currently in assets/audioout-toggle.php and assets/update_local_stream.php )
 Moode is licensed under GPLv3: https://moodeaudio.org/LICENSE.txt

 ## ⚠️ **Disclaimer**